2022 in Review

 So I’m still converting the content to , but with nearly 9000 posts and Wiki pages here, it may take a while yet.
 I’m not in a hurry.

 My drafting process, though, did change a bit.
 I still write during leisurely breaks in a process of slow, steady accretion over time (which is why I sometimes write about stuff that happened months ago), and might start out with a short note in vim or whatever else is at hand.
-But the end drafts are now almost always run through VS Code and ImageOptim (which somehow still doesn’t have an official M1 build).
+But the end drafts are now almost always run through and ImageOptim (which somehow still doesn’t have an official M1 build).

-VS Code gives me a consistent experience for linting1, spell checking and previewing that actually syncs between devices along with my Drafts folder, so I don’t feel any need for another note-taking or drafting application.
+gives me a consistent experience for linting1, spell checking and previewing that actually syncs between devices along with my Drafts folder, so I don’t feel any need for another note-taking or drafting application.

 Music